-New Student Programs coordinates orientation programs for new students including first-time undergraduate, transfer, and graduate students.
+New Student Programs provides a welcoming and supportive transition to GSU by coordinating orientation programs for new students including first-time undergraduate, transfer, and graduate students.

 Pathways to Academic Recovery Program

 The Pathways Program supports students on academic probation.
 The 15-week course allows students to learn about what it means to be on academic probation, build on academic skills, and help develop positive behaviors to be successful in college.